ceph/ceph/doc/rados/operations/pools.rst

 To remove a pool the mon_allow_pool_delete flag must be set to true in the Monitor's configuration.
 Otherwise they will refuse to remove a pool.

+In addition Monitors will not allow pools to be removed which still contain objects.
+To remove a pool which still contains objects set the mon_allow_pool_delete_non_empty option to true.

 See `Monitor Configuration`_ for more information.

 .. _Monitor Configuration: ../../configuration/mon-config-ref